Donjohn/MediaBundle/README.md

 ### Routing

-Add thoses route to your routing.yml
+Add this to your routing.yml

 ```yaml
 #app/config/routing.yml